 Work, Energy and Power Summary: In the context of NEET, Work, Energy and Power is a high weightage topic.
-The examination typically tests this concept via Numerical questions.✨ 3 core subtopics covered in the latest syllabus.
+The examination typically tests this concept via Numerical questions.✨ 9 core subtopics covered in the latest syllabus.

 "A 6-hour sleep the night before the exam is worth more than 6 extra hours of cramming."

-— Ayush, Class 11 Student
+— Ayush Kumar, Class 12 Student

 Work, Energy, and Power connect kinematics with dynamics through scalar quantities.
 Understanding the Work-Energy Theorem offers powerful shortcuts for complex mechanics problems.